-MRS Grant \$11,860
+MRS Grant \$16,661

 Deferred revenue from grants and contracts represents amounts received that has not yet been earned.
-The balances in deferred revenue as of September 30, 2019 consists of:
+In prior years, MSILC received an advance of \$75,000 from the Bureau of Services for Blind Persons when it was formed.
+Activity in the deferred revenue accounts during the year ended September 30, 2020 consists of: